 What should I do after a bicycle accident?

 The actions you take affect not just health, but also your ability to get fair compensation for the injuries.
 Some suggestions:

-- Don’t assume your injuries are minor without a medical evaluation.
-Get evaluated as soon as possible and follow the medical advice you’re given.
+- Do not assume your injuries are minor without a medical evaluation.
+Get evaluated as soon as possible and follow the medical advice you are given.

 - Get all the medical care you need.
-Don’t let the fear of costs or the uncertainty about who will be responsible for payments prevent you from getting proper evaluation and treatment.
+Do not let the fear of costs or the uncertainty about who will be responsible for payments prevent you from getting proper evaluation and treatment.

 - Keep track of all other economic losses and expenses resulting from the injuries: lost work or wages, and expenses for services you can’t do now, such as pet care, lawn care, household cleaning, etc.

 - As soon as you can, write down as much as you can remember about the accident itself.
 Make notes of any conversations you had with people involved in the accident or with witnesses.
 Preserve any evidence — such as the bike, clothing, and any other physical items present at the scene; any photographs of the scene, the car, or your injuries; any information stored in any devices you used (such as a Garmin GPS, Strava, etc.), which may include helpful information about the location, grade of the road, your speed, time of day, weather, and much more.